SPUdeS/SPUdeS/README.md

 ## <a id="Assembly"></a>Platform Assembly Guide
 #### <a id="Design"></a>Design
-The main components of the robot are the base, the arms fixing the legs to the servo motors, the leg themselves, and the platform.
+The main components of the robot are the base, the arms fixing the legs to the servo motors, the legs themselves, and the platform.
 The geometry and proportions of the platform are critical factors allowing the position of the manipulator to be completely defined.
 Furthermore, using rotary actuators elevate the complexity versus using simple actuators.
 Thankfully, Robert Eisele has proposed and published a solution for the inverse kinematics of the platform using rotary actuators.
 Building from his [work](https://www.xarg.org/paper/inverse-kinematics-of-a-stewart-platform/), it is possible to develop a custom sized platform given we respect some parameters.
 For those of you who would want to change the values we used be sure to look at the parameters defined in the configuration files of the project.
 We would strongly advise also trying your new parameters in the CAD files to inspect proportions and overall look.
 We have drawn them based on variables to make it easy for the user to input whatever values desired for the basic parameters.

 To keep the project as simple as possible, we have designed the platform to be table-top sized.
 This way, it is not too small so that the hardware is easily available at the hardware store.
 On the other hand, it is not too big, so the cost of material isn’t prohibitive either.
 For maximum flexibility we based all our design on the fact that a 3D printer was readily available.
 One could use other ways to build the platform out of different materials, but we felt 3D printing was the more practical means of fabrication for most.